hashicorp/terraform-plugin-framework/docs/design/plan-modification.md

 The fields in the `ModifyAttributePlanRequest` and `ModifyAttributePlanResponse` struct are not the same as those in `ModifyResourcePlanRequest` and `ModifyResourcePlanResponse` from option 1.
 In particular, it is not possible to change the planned value of _other_ attributes inside an attribute's `PlanModifier`.
 If it were, it would be possible for two or more attributes to have `PlanModifier`s modifying each other's planned values, with no clear indication of the order in which those operations would be performed.

 Framework documentation should make it clear that `schema.Attribute.PlanModifier` is scoped to a single attribute with no access to other attribute values or API requests.
 If either of these is needed, provider developers should use `tfsdk.Resource.ModifyPlan()`.
+Alternatively, we could add this functionality later in backwards-compatible ways, as described in options 4b and 4c below.

 #### Tradeoffs